The Day Bill Wyman Walked Away From the Rolling Stones

-It’s hard to believe, but it’s been twenty years since Bill Wyman walked away from the Rolling Stones.
-The bassist had reached a point where he wanted to make a change.
-In a 2008 interview with the U.K. Telegraph he talked about that fateful decision in Dec.
-1992, and expressed his frustration with the Stones.
+After playing with the band for more than 30 years, Bill Wyman walked away from the Rolling Stones in December 1992.
+The bassist had reached a point where he wanted to make a change due to his frustration with the Stones.

-“Playing with the Stones there was always such a lot of pressure,” he said.
+“Playing with the Stones there was always such a lot of pressure,” he told the Telegraph in 2008.
 “The next album or single always had to be the best, or at least sell more.
 When we got together to play it was a great moment.
 Working with Charlie [Watts] was fantastic, and we’re still really close.
 But when I toured with the Stones it would take a month to practice all these songs we’d been playing for 30 years.”

-“They didn’t want me to leave,” the 76-year old rock legend said.
+“They didn’t want me to leave,” the rock legend said.
 “But we get on great now.
 I had 30 great years with them, then a really nice divorce and corny as it may sound, we are still family.”
 Of course, you should never say never.
-Bill Wyman recently joined his old friends onstage in London as part of their 50th Anniversary Concert.
+Bill Wyman joined his old friends onstage in London as part of their 50th Anniversary Concert in November 2012.